RasaReiszadeh/RasaReiszadeh/README.md

 ## 🌟 Additional Information

 - 🔭 **I’m currently working on**
   Developing a Delivery Management System using C++ and a Music App with JavaScript and CSS Grid as part of my coursework at Seneca Polytechnic.
+Starting my co-op as a QA Testing Engineer at MCSSA from winter.

 - 🌱 **I’m currently learning**
   Full-stack development with Node.js and Express.js, as well as advanced database management using MongoDB.